aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-0-2/_index.md

 loadOptions.ConvertFormulasData = true;

-//Create an instance of Workbook and load an HTML based spreadsheet
+//Create an instance of Workbook and load an HTML‑based spreadsheet

 //while passing the instance of HTMLLoadOptions

 Workbook workbook = new Workbook(myDir + "spreadsheet.html", loadOptions);
 {{< /highlight >}}

 {{% alert color="primary" %}}

-The default value of ConvertFormulasData property is false.
+The default value of **ConvertFormulasData** property is false.

 {{% /alert %}}
 ## **Added ImageOptions Property to HtmlSaveOptions Class**
-ImageOptions property has been added to the HtmlSaveOptions Class.
-Exposing the ImageOptions property has enabled the developers to set the preferences for the images embedded in the HTML while exporting spreadsheets.
+**ImageOptions** property has been added to the **HtmlSaveOptions** class.
+Exposing the **ImageOptions** property has enabled developers to set the preferences for the images embedded in the HTML while exporting spreadsheets.

 ## **Obsoleted HtmlSaveOptions.ExportChartImageFormat Property**
-HtmlSaveOptions.ExportChartImageFormat has been marked obsolete starting from Aspose.Cells for .NET 8.0.2.
-It is advised to use HtmlSaveOptions.ImageOptions instead for image format settings while exporting spreadsheets to HTML format.
+**HtmlSaveOptions.ExportChartImageFormat** has been marked obsolete starting from Aspose.Cells for .NET 8.0.2.
+It is advised to use **HtmlSaveOptions.ImageOptions** instead for image format settings while exporting spreadsheets to HTML format.
 {{< app/cells/assistant language="csharp" >}}